The Last Post (2017), Season One Review

 Among the newcomers is Jeremy Neumark Jones, Tom Glynn-Carney, and Louis Greatorex plus Jessie Buckley who turned in a brilliant performance in the recent A&E series War & Peace.
 Here her character arc is different, but shows similarities, and she plays Honor with class and genuine emotion.
 Veteran stars include Ben Miles (Lark Rise to Candleford, The Crown), Stephen Campbell-Moore (Our Zoo), Essie Davis (Miss Fisher’s Murder Mysteries), and Jessica Raine who many will remember as fan favorite Jenny Lee in Call the Midwife.

-Last week I review this series on Silver Petticoat.
-As always, if you want to read my “official review,” you can follow the links down below.
+Last week I reviewed this series on Silver Petticoat.
+As always, if you want to read my “official review,” you can follow the link down below.
 It’s certainly one I believe deserves a second season.

 Have you seen this 6-part series?
 What were your impressions?
 Share all the comments down below.